Though I’ve seen a lot of beautiful furniture restorations in my time, I’ve never seen anything quite as charming or lovely as this amazing makeover.

 Her faith and her family inspire her to reimagine old furniture pieces and breathe new life into what some might consider trash — like the beaten-up antique desk you’re about to see.

 Would you like to have something like this in your home?
 Let us know in the comments below — and please SHARE if you think this is adorable!

-Her mismatched vanity was now complete — thanks to the help of her daughter, whose feet you can see poking out as she held up the old mirror.
+Her mismatched vanity was complete — thanks to the help of her daughter, whose feet you can see poking out as she holds up the old mirror in this photo.

 To remove the layers of gunk and scratches covering the desktop, Larissa and another little sidekick got to work with a sander.

 Next, she tackled the drawers.
 Since they were missing most of their trim, she decided to remove it altogether.

 After that, she repaired all the nicks with wood filler and stain.